-Not Present Indicates that no information was available or that no evidence could be documented as part of the various surveys and analyses.
-Present to a Limited Extent Indicates that conditions exist which document that the factor is present, but the distribution of impact of the blighting condition is limited.
-Present to a Major Extent Indicates that conditions exist which document that the factor is present throughout a major portion of the proposed Area and the presence of such conditions have an influence on adjacent and nearby development.
+Not Present Indicates that no information was available or that no the factor is present, but the distribution of impact of the blighting condition is limited.

+Present to a Limited Extent Indicates that conditions exist which document that the factor is present throughout a major portion of the proposed Area and the presence of such conditions have an influence on adjacent and nearby development.